danielnelson37/problem-set-2_1/fellow-submissions/Cielo-Raymundo.md

 11. Evaluate the following expressions using JavaScripts implicit coercion rules.
 Then, in one sentence, explain what coercions were applied and why:
   * `8 * null` : 0, null was coerced into 0 because it has an empty value
   * `"5" - 1` : 4, the string "5" was turned into a number because it is trying to subtract 1 from the string 5
-  * `"5" + 1` : 6, the string "5" was turned inot a number because it is trying to add 1 to the string 5
+  * `"5" + 1` : "51", the number 1 was coerced into a string because it is trying to append 1 to the string 5
   * `true + false` : 1, both true and flase boolean values are turned into numbers so that the addition operator can take place
   * `"i am" + undefined`: "i amundefined", because the addition sign is also used to append strings together and the first value is a string, and the second is a falsy in order for it to be added it will have to turn into a string